mluisbrown/michael-brown.net-hugo/content/post/2021/xcode-tabs.md

 Up until Xcode 12 was released, Xcode tabs were a pretty terrible user experience, especially if you also regularly used an actually good code editor like Sublime Text or Visual Studio Code and knew what a good tabs UX was like.
 In Xcode tabs you could open the same file in 2 (or more) different tabs, for instance, which is close to useless.
 Xcode tabs worked pretty much like document tabs in any other application.
 Unfortunately, this style of tabs is not great for editing code where you are constantly switching between many different files.

-Xcode 12 introduced a new type of tabs called which I call "Editor Tabs".
+Xcode 12 introduced a new type of tabs which I call "Editor Tabs".
 I'm not sure if they have an official name.
 Unfortunately, this change wasn't very well documented and the default settings made it easy to end up with the new style "editor" tabs nested in the old style "window" tabs, which is super confusing:

 ![Xcode tabs within tabs](/images/xcode-tabs/tabs-in-tabs.png)